 While I do intend to answer as many questions as possible regarding libertarian thought in general, I will give special priority to those questions with theological flare.
 Also admissible: questions about my work against the TSA, and the viral Netflix chat from last fall (which made a big splash on Reddit).

 Hopefully, a good time will be had by all, so I’ll see you there!

 Yesterday I wrote about the ISFLC panel on 5 reasons Christianity and libertarianism are compatible.
 Here are 5 more reasons you can be confident that libertarianism is the most consistent expression of Christian political thought.

 1. Christianity affirms the libertarian emphasis on private property.
-The libertarian theory of private property rights is perhaps its most distinguishing feature.
-Although you cannot find a single narrative that explains such a theory in full, you can find example after example of how private property and self-ownership are central to the kind of world God intended.
+The libertarian theory of private property rights is perhaps libertarianism’s most distinguishing feature.
+Although you cannot find an explicit Biblical narrative that explains such a theory in full, you can find example after example of how private property and self-ownership are central to the kind of world God intended.
 Even the classic objection of “holding things in common” in the book of Acts assumes private ownership and a voluntary contribution of that property.